-Includes the Company's incremental cost of providing a flight benefit, annual physical, and the above-market amount paid for accidental death and dismemberment insurance premiums.
+\Includes the Company's incremental cost of providing a flight benefit, annual physical, and the above-market amount paid for accidental death and dismemberment insurance premiums.

-(6) Mr. Harrison and Mr. Sprague were not Named Executive Officers prior to 2014, therefore, only 2014 and 2015 compensation information is included.
+(6) Mr. Campbell was not a Named Executive Officer prior to 2016, therefore, only 2016 compensation information is included.

-2015 Grants of Plan-Based Awards
+2016 Grants of Plan-Based Awards

-The following table presents information regarding the incentive awards granted to the Named Executive Officers in 2015.
+The following table presents information regarding the incentive awards granted to the Named Executive Officers in 2016.
 Please see the Performance-Based Annual Pay section in the CD&A for a description of the material terms of the non-equity incentive plan awards reported and the Long-Term Equity-Based Pay section for a description of the material terms of the equity-based awards reported.
 Each of the equity-based awards reported below was granted under the Company's 2008 Performance Incentive Plan (2008 Plan).